-Resumes are a tricky business.
+esumes are a tricky business.
 They are subjective, hard to write, and your future may very well depend on them.
-A document, merely 1 or 2 pages long is supposed to reflect your educational and work profile, your credibility and skills and your potential to land the job you want.
 You might think you have created an ideal resume, but the recruiter on the receiving end may not agree.
-A 2012 study by The Ladders discloses that most recruiters spend an average of 6 seconds on scanning through a single resume.
+A 2012 study by The Ladders discloses that most recruiters spend an average of six seconds on scanning through a single resume.
 Hence, the document you may have crafted with a lot of love and ambition might end up in the rejection pile if it doesn’t stand out.
 Not to worry, here are 5 easy tips to make sure the recruiter gives your resume a second chance:

 What do recruiters look for in the brief six seconds?
-Your current position, previous employment, and education are the top choices.
-Hence, you better make it easy for them to find these details, so the resume makes the first cut!
+Your current position, previous employment and education are the top choices.
+It’s probably a good idea to highlight these elements with bold fonts to give notice.
+Hence, you better make it easy for them to find these details so the resume makes the first cut!
 The easiest way to achieve this is by keeping a simple, yet modern layout.
 Sleek is good, but fluff is not!
 Avoid using 'Elizabethan' or 'flowery' fonts, stick to legible modern text formats and neutral colors.
 A consistent, clean format with generous spacing does the trick!
 Make sure your name, and the titles of positions stand out from the rest of the text to facilitate a quick read.
 Here are some free templates to make your job much easier.

 Frolicking around facts will only get you a few yawns!
 Be concise and direct in explaining your professional experiences.
 Write in active voice and incorporate results every chance you get.
 Maintain the length of each bullet point to a maximum of two sentences each.
 Similar to the format, fluff doesn't work.
 Unless you are applying to be a professional creative writer, do not incorporate poetry.
 The following video compares active voice vs. passive voice: